AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md

    ![](assets/configure-marketo-sales-insight-in-salesforce-professional-edition-10-1.png)

-1. Enter the Remote Site Name (it can be something like “MarketoRestAPI”).
+1. Enter the Remote Site Name (it can be something like "MarketoRestAPI").
 Enter Remote Site URL, which is your API URL from Rest API Configuration panel in Marketo.
 Click **Save**.
 You have now created remote site settings for Rest API.

 ## Set up Marketo Sales Insight {#set-up-marketo-sales-insight}